sve2-2021ss/mom-stumvoll/README.md

 ### Watchdog

 As described in [Use Case](#use-case) the `Watchdogs` purpose is to consume `SystemValues` and notify the user if certain conditions are met.
 For example if a value is above a certain threshold.
-This application is implemented using Kotlin and it uses the `kotlinx-serialization-protobuf` library to decode the `protobuf` messages.
+This application is implemented using Kotlin.
 Since there is no dedicated Kotlin RabbitMQ library it uses the Java `amqp-client` library.

 How the `Watchdog` is structured and how he communicates with the broker will be described below.